 What Is Ketamine Used For Now?

 Medical ketamine therapy today stems from the need to address the rising numbers of those who suffer from depression worldwide.
 Globally, over 264 million people suffer from depression.
-Within the U.S., suicide rates have risen over 30% between 1996- 2016 alone.
+Within the U.S., suicide rates have risen over 30 percent between 1996- 2016 alone.
 These are numbers reaching crisis levels.
 The World Health Organization (WHO) website currently only lists mainstream antidepressants and therapies to combat this problem.
 Ketamine treatment is not yet included on the list.
 We hope that changes soon.
 But we know it will only change when the research shows its efficacy.

 Most commonly used antidepressants are SSRIs (Selective Serotonin Reuptake Inhibitors).
 These can take several weeks to build up in the system before positive effects can be experienced.
-This wait time contrasts drastically to ketamine treatments. it can take effect instantly during treatment.
-As well as provide lasting effects afterward.
+This wait time contrasts drastically to ketamine treatments.
+It can take effect instantly during treatment, as well as provide lasting effects afterward.

 Currently, there are two major types of ketamine treatment for severely depressed patients.
 It is a great option for those who have exhausted all other options, having proven inefficacy with those treatments.
 The process to become eligible for either type of ketamine treatment is dependent on two factors.
 First, a failure to illicit results with all other depression treatments.
 And second, a history free from substance abuse, cardiovascular diseases and psychosis.